Bank Julius Baer & Co. Ltd Zurich Reduces Stake in Hewlett Packard Enterprise (NYSE:HPE)

-Several research firms recently issued reports on HPE.
-Bank of America increased their target price on Hewlett Packard Enterprise from $17.00 to $20.00 in a research note on Wednesday, March 3rd.
-Raymond James increased their price objective on Hewlett Packard Enterprise from $16.00 to $18.00 and gave the company an “outperform” rating in a report on Monday, May 17th.
-JPMorgan Chase & Co. increased their price objective on Hewlett Packard Enterprise from $17.00 to $18.00 and gave the company an “overweight” rating in a report on Friday, March 26th.
-Zacks Investment Research downgraded Hewlett Packard Enterprise from a “hold” rating to a “strong sell” rating and set a $14.00 price objective on the stock. in a report on Wednesday, May 26th.
-Finally, Credit Suisse Group increased their price objective on Hewlett Packard Enterprise from $11.00 to $12.00 and gave the company an “underperform” rating in a report on Tuesday, March 9th.
-Three analysts have rated the stock with a sell rating, three have issued a hold rating and six have given a buy rating to the company’s stock.
-Hewlett Packard Enterprise has an average rating of “Hold” and a consensus target price of $14.68.
+A number of research analysts recently issued reports on HPE shares.
+JPMorgan Chase & Co. raised their price target on Hewlett Packard Enterprise from $17.00 to $18.00 and gave the stock an “overweight” rating in a research note on Friday, March 26th.
+Morgan Stanley raised their price target on Hewlett Packard Enterprise from $15.50 to $17.00 and gave the stock an “equal weight” rating in a research note on Wednesday, April 14th.
+Daiwa Capital Markets upgraded Hewlett Packard Enterprise from a “neutral” rating to an “outperform” rating and raised their price target for the stock from $12.00 to $17.00 in a research note on Wednesday, March 10th.
+Zacks Investment Research downgraded Hewlett Packard Enterprise from a “hold” rating to a “strong sell” rating and set a $14.00 price target on the stock. in a research note on Wednesday, May 26th.
+Finally, Credit Suisse Group raised their price target on Hewlett Packard Enterprise from $11.00 to $12.00 and gave the stock an “underperform” rating in a research note on Tuesday, March 9th.
+Three analysts have rated the stock with a sell rating, three have given a hold rating and six have issued a buy rating to the stock.
+Hewlett Packard Enterprise has a consensus rating of “Hold” and a consensus price target of $14.68.

-Hewlett Packard Enterprise (NYSE:HPE) last posted its quarterly earnings data on Monday, March 1st.
-The technology company reported $0.52 earnings per share for the quarter, topping analysts’ consensus estimates of $0.41 by $0.11.
-The company had revenue of $6.83 billion during the quarter, compared to analysts’ expectations of $6.75 billion.
+Hewlett Packard Enterprise (NYSE:HPE) last posted its quarterly earnings results on Monday, March 1st.
+The technology company reported $0.52 EPS for the quarter, beating the consensus estimate of $0.41 by $0.11.
+The business had revenue of $6.83 billion during the quarter, compared to analysts’ expectations of $6.75 billion.
 Hewlett Packard Enterprise had a positive return on equity of 8.72% and a negative net margin of 1.61%.
-The firm’s revenue for the quarter was down 1.7% on a year-over-year basis.
+The company’s quarterly revenue was down 1.7% compared to the same quarter last year.
 During the same period last year, the firm earned $0.44 EPS.
-Equities analysts predict that Hewlett Packard Enterprise will post 0.51 earnings per share for the current year.
+Research analysts anticipate that Hewlett Packard Enterprise will post 0.51 EPS for the current year.

 Hewlett Packard Enterprise Company Profile